ebruchez/public/Blog posts/2011-10-15 - Scala partial functions (without a PhD).md

 java.lang.IndexOutOfBoundsException: 3
 ```

 Wouldn't that mean that the `pets` function is, hum, only *defined* for values `0`, `1`, and `2`?
 Sounds familiar?
 Wouldn't it be cool to look at pets as a partial function then?
-Well you can because in Scala any instance of `Seq`, `Set` or `Map` is actually a partial function.
+Well you can because in Scala any instance of `Seq` or `Map` (but not `Set`) is actually a partial function.
 So you can write:

 ```scala
 scala> pets.isDefinedAt(0)